flyingfishfuse/captive-portal-cpp-terminal/README.md

 # captive-portal-cpp-terminal
 captive portal based in c++ with an ncurses based command line functionality consisting of several options allowing for implementation of the Beef Framework and Bettercap in your attack... or even legal use, this is going to have an actual (hopefully)  secure authentication implementation using hashing and maybe other methods

+I want to make this work on windows but that is definetely going to happen AFTER I finish way more of this

 the following libraries are needed ta this point to compile: